-The National Trust has yet to come calling, but we wouldn't be surprised if someday Alastair Hendy's kitchen is declared a landmark.
-Located in the East End loft that he built in 1987, the celebrated chef, shop owner, and food photographer was among the first to use professional appliances and industrial detailing at home.
-Featured in print and on television the UK, Hendy's kitchen design sparked a worldwide trend that continues—you can thank him for your lab lighting and powerful stainless-steel range.
-And though now showing its age a touch, Hendy's kitchen chugs on, filled with made-to-last equipment and smart, easy storage solutions.
+The National Trust has yet to come calling, but we wouldn’t be surprised if someday Alastair Hendy’s kitchen is declared a landmark.
+Located in the East End loft that he built in 1987, the celebrated chef, shop owner, and food photographer was among the early adopters of professional appliances and industrial detailing at home.
+Featured in print and on television the UK, Hendy’s kitchen design helped spark a worldwide trend that continues–he’s one of the people to thank for your lab lighting and powerful stainless-steel range.
+And though now showing its age a touch, Hendy’s kitchen chugs on, filled with made-to-last equipment and smart, easy storage solutions.

 Photographs for Remodelista by Matthew Williams.

 Above: Hendy at his worktable.
 The two-story loft is set in a converted industrial building in Hoxton and has a living room that overlooks the kitchen.
 “When cooking, I can easily communicate with friends upstairs–and this saves the kitchen from actually being in the living area,” says Hendy.
 Note the cast concrete work counter and vintage Anglepoise hospital lights (“£2.50 back in the day when no one valued industrial”).

 Above: The stainless-steel-topped island is used for food prep; when the meal is ready, Hendy pulls up stools and it becomes the dining table.
 “Everything in this space was chosen for efficiency and ergonomics,” he says.
 The floor is concrete slab made for outdoor use and purchased from Travis Perkins.
 “Concrete in the kitchen was radical back then, particularly for work surfaces,” says Hendy.
 “I chose it for its brutalist/industrial quality and also because it’s incredibly soft and luxurious (when polished).
 It has an honesty and sensitivity, and costs little.”